 Our business requires using sensitive and proprietary technology and other information that we protect as trade secrets.
 We seek to prevent improper disclosure of these trade secrets through confidentiality agreements.
 If our trade secrets are improperly disclosed, by our own employees, our collaborators or otherwise, it would help our competitors and adversely affect our business.
-We will be able to protect our proprietary rights from unauthorized use by third parties only to the extent that our rights are covered by valid and enforceable patents or are effectively maintained as trade secrets.
+We will be able to protect our proprietary rights from unauthorized use by others only to the extent that our rights are covered by valid and enforceable patents or are effectively maintained as trade secrets.
 The patent position of biotechnology companies, including our company, involves complex legal and factual questions and, therefore, enforceability cannot be predicted with certainty.
 Our patents may be challenged, invalidated, or circumvented.
-Patent applications filed outside the United States may be challenged by third parties who file an opposition.
-Such opposition proceedings are increasingly common in the European Union and are costly to defend.
-We have pending patent applications in the European Patent Office and it is likely that we will need to defend patent applications from third-party challengers from time to time in the United States may also be challenged by third parties who file a request for post-grant review under the America Invents Act of 2011.
+Patent applications filed outside the United States may be challenged by other parties who file an opposition.
+Such opposition proceedings are increasingly common in the EU and are costly to defend.
+We have pending patent applications in the United States Patent and Trademark Office and the European Patent Office, and it is likely that we will need to defend patent applications from challenges by others from time to time in the future.
+Certain patent applications filed in the United States may also be challenged by parties who file a request for post-grant review under the America Invents Act of 2011.
 We expect that post-grant review proceedings will become common in the United States and will be costly to defend.
-We have pending patent applications in the United States Patent and Trademark Office and it is likely that we will need to defend patent applications from third-party challengers from time to time in the future.
 Our patent rights may not provide us with a proprietary position or competitive advantages against competitors.
 Furthermore, even if the outcome is favorable to us, the enforcement of our intellectual property rights can be extremely expensive and time consuming.

-We may be restricted in our development, manufacturing, and/or commercialization activities by, and could be subject to damage awards if we are found to have infringed, third-party patents or other proprietary rights, and the costs and expenses of ongoing patent litigation have been and will likely continue to be significant.
+We may be restricted in our development, manufacturing, and/or commercialization activities by, and could be subject to damage awards if we are found to have infringed, patents or other proprietary rights of others.

-Our commercial success depends significantly on our ability to operate without infringing the patents and other proprietary rights of third parties.
-Other parties may allege that they have blocking patents to our products in clinical development or even to products that have received regulatory approval and are being or have been commercialized, either because they claim to hold proprietary rights to the composition of a product or the way it is manufactured or used.
+Our commercial success depends significantly on our ability to operate without infringing the patents and other proprietary rights of others.
+Other parties may allege that they own blocking patents to our products in clinical development or even to products that have received regulatory approval and are being or have been commercialized, either because they claim to hold proprietary rights to the composition of a product or the way it is used.
 Moreover, other parties may allege that they have blocking patents to antibody products made using our VelocImmune technology, either because of the way the antibodies are discovered or produced or because of a proprietary composition covering an antibody or the antibody's target.